hgoers/election_dates_database/README.md

 # election_dates_database

-This repo contains the code I use to generate and update a comprehensive list of elections and their dates globally.
+This repo contains the code I use to generate and update a comprehensive list of elections held globally.
 The data are pulled from https://www.electionguide.org/.

 ## How to use:
 1. Collect the unqiue URLs for each election using election_url_pull.